Big Bash League: History

+Predecessor

+The KFC Twenty20 Big Bash was an Australian domestic Twenty20 cricket tournament.

+Running over six seasons from 2005–06 to 2010–11, the Twenty20 Big Bash was the first top level domestic Twenty20 competition in Australia, contested by the six traditional Sheffield Shield state cricket teams.

+The Victorian Bushrangers were the most successful team during the tournament's running, winning four out of the six titles.

+The competition was replaced by the franchise-based Big Bash League from 2011–12.

 Trophy

 A design contest was held in 2011 to determine the design of the Big Bash League trophy.
 The competition was restricted to Australian designers, with the final design, chosen by the public from a field of three, revealed on 13 December 2011.